|HMRC Reference:Notice 700/60 (June 2014)||View Change History|

 This notice explains how Payments on Account (POA) works and what you must do if you are notified that you are liable to make payments on account.
 You are liable for inclusion in POA if:

 Sections 3.1, 3.2, 3.4, 4.2 and 5 have been updated to show the new address for the Payments on Account Team.

 The name 'VAT Process Owner Team' has changed to 'Indirect Tax Process Team'.

 You can find details of any changes to this notice since March 2012 on our website.

 Every VAT registered business with an annual VAT liability of more than £2.3 million is required to make payments on account.

 Once in POA each business must make interim payments at the end of the second and third months of each VAT quarter.
 These interim payments are payments on account of the quarterly VAT liability.
 A balancing payment for the quarter, that is the quarterly liability less the payments on account made, is then made with the VAT return.

-The payments on account and the balancing payments must be made electronically, and cleared funds must be in HMRC's bank account by close of business on the due date.
+The payments on account and the balancing payments must be made electronically, and cleared funds must be in HM Revenue & Customs (HMRC's) bank account by close of business on the due date.